Image

 Happy stammering to all my fellow mates.

-To see what help is out there for stammering, see Therapy & courses.
+To see what help is out there for stammering, see One-to-one Adult Speech & Language Therapy and Adult Group Stammering Courses.
 If you live outside the UK, visit the International Stuttering Association's website to see what help is available near you.

 Have you got something you'd like to share on our site?
 See Submit Something For The Site to find out how you can contribute.